dorneanu/smalisca/README.rst

     * Many thanks for all those hours full of APK debugging and great ideas

+* My gf

+    * Thank you very much for your patience and understanding!

 * `nullsecurity.net <http://nullsecurity.net>`_

     * Hack the planet!